Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Boilermaker Shops

 The Boiler Shops are the heart of Navy Yard’s industrial architecture and history, once serving as critical manufacturing space during World War I and II.
-Today, the historic boiler shops house Bluejacket Brewery, Steadfast Supply DC, and Pacers Running Store among others.
+Today, the historic boiler shops house Bluejacket Brewery, Steadfast Supply DC, and Pacers Running Store, among others.

 Frederick Douglass Memorial Bridge

-A newly renovated addition to Navy Yard, the Frederick Douglass Memorial Bridge serves both as a functional Navy Yard and Anacostia go-between and a tribute to the tireless abolitionist leader Frederick Douglass.
+A newly renovated addition to Washington Navy Yard, the Frederick Douglass Memorial Bridge serves both as a functional Navy Yard and Anacostia go-between and a tribute to the tireless abolitionist leader Frederick Douglass.

 The original bridge was built in 1950, but when wear-and-tear caused safety concerns, city-wide enthusiasm pushed for a newly renovated bridge that would safely serve 77,000 daily D.C. commuters.